Important instructions

 • which pages are called incorrectly

-We make sure that our websites are free of third-party advertising and third-party trackers that annoy you or want to spy on you.
-If you notice pages that do contain trackers, please let us know via the contact form With.
+We make sure that our websites are free of third-party advertising and third-party trackers that want to annoy or spy on you.
+If you notice any pages that contain trackers, please let us know via the contact form with.
 This can happen unknowingly when using external links, since the content of the website is maintained by several people.
-We also welcome feedback on our websites and would be grateful if you support us with a donation.
+We also welcome feedback on our websites and would be grateful if you would support us with a donation.